department-of-veterans-affairs/vagov-content/pages/records/discharge-documents.md

 ---
 layout: page-breadcrumbs.html
-title: Discharge documents for National Cemetery burial
+title: Discharge documents for burials
-heading: Discharge documents for National Cemetery burial
+heading: Discharge documents for burials
-display_title: Discharge documents for National Cemetery burial
+display_title: Discharge documents for burials
-description: Find out which military discharge documents the National Cemetery Association accepts for burial in a national cemetery.
+description: Find out which military discharge documents you'll need to provide the National Cemetery Association in order to  show proof of honorable active military service.
 keywords: n/a
 template: detail-page
 order: 6